nucypher/nucypher/examples/finnegans_wake_demo/README.md

 This illustrates Alice sharing data with Bob over the Threshold Network using proxy re-encryption (PRE), without revealing private keys to intermediary entities.
 For more detailed information see the [official documentation](https://docs.nucypher.com/en/latest/).

-There are two version of the example, one using the decentralized network (ethereum/polygon), and a federated example using a local network.

-### Decentralized Network Demo

 First, configure the demo by making exporting environment variables with your provider and wallet details.